 Getting started: Apply for admission

-- Submit an admissions application along with the $25 application fee to the Office of Admissions.
+- Submit an admissions application to the Office of Admissions.
+The $25.00 application fee is waived for MOWR students.

-- Ask your guidance counselor to send an official copy of your high school transcript and send official copies of test scores to the Office of Admissions.
-If you take the SAT or ACT again, list Georgia Southwestern State University when registering to receive your scores.
+- Ask your guidance counselor to send an official copy of your high school transcript and test scores to the Office of Admissions.

 - Submit a clear photocopy of driver's license to satisfy Lawful Presence.